 Q: What’s the single most impactful naming rule to start with?

-A: Use camelCase for variables/functions, PascalCase for types/components, and UPPER_SNAKE_CASE for true constants.
-These visual cues alone reduce confusion dramatically.
+A: Use camelCase for variables and functions, PascalCase for types and components, and UPPER_SNAKE_CASE for true constants.
+These visual cues alone reduce confusion.

 Q: How can I enforce naming without breaking the build on legacy code?

-A: Configure linting to run on staged and changed files only (using lint-staged and CI checks for PRs).
-This enforces rules for new work while letting legacy code be improved incrementally.
+A: Run linters only on staged or changed files (using lint-staged and CI checks for PRs).
+Enforce new rules on new work while improving legacy code incrementally.

 Q: How do naming conventions help AI tools like Copilot?

-A: Consistent patterns teach AI the project’s intent so suggestions are more accurate, refactors are safer, and generated code follows your team’s established conventions.
+A: Consistent patterns teach AI the project’s intent so suggestions are more accurate, refactors are safer, and generated code follows your team’s established conventions.3

 At Clean Code Guy, we help teams adopt practical standards and run Codebase Audits and AI-Ready Refactors to bring structure and speed back to engineering teams.
 Learn more at https://cleancodeguy.com.